Joan Bennett: Blonde roles

 Bennett left Fox to play Amy March, a pert sister competing with Katharine Hepburn's Jo in Little Women (1933), which was directed by George Cukor for RKO.
 This movie brought Bennett to the attention of independent film producer Walter Wanger, who signed her to a contract and began managing her career.
 She played the role of Sally MacGregor, a psychiatrist's young wife slipping into insanity, in Private Worlds (1935) with Joel McCrea who played her husband Dr. Alex MacGregor.
 Bennett starred in the film Vogues of 1938 (1937), including the title sequence, in which she donned a diamond-and-platinum bracelet set with the Star of Burma ruby.
 Wanger and director Tay Garnett persuaded her to change her hair from blonde to brunette as part of the plot for her role as Kay Kerrigan in the scenic Trade Winds (1938) opposite Fredric March.

+Brunette roles

 With her change in appearance, Bennett began an entirely new screen career as her persona evolved into that of a glamorous, seductive femme fatale.
 She played the role of Princess Maria Theresa in The Man in the Iron Mask (1939) opposite Louis Hayward, and the role of the Grand Duchess Zona of Lichtenburg in The Son of Monte Cristo (1940) opposite Hayward.

+During his search for an actress to play Scarlett O'Hara in Gone with the Wind, producer David O. Selznick asked Bennett if she could make a screen test.
+She agreed because Scarlett was "such a plum role".
+She worked on her Southern accent for several weeks with dialogue director Bill Price.
+Bennett's test consisted of three scenes, and she impressed Selznick to such an extent that she became one of the four actresses who were tested in color, along with Jean Arthur, Paulette Goddard, and Vivien Leigh.
+According to Bennett, she and Leigh were Selznick's last two choices, but he sent her a letter that read, "The Scarlett hour has arrived; and the decision, unfortunately, is against our Joanie.
+I am more grateful than I can say for your effort, which was magnificent."